 What do I mean by this?
-The food in London and other British gastronomic centres such as Bristol (see all my other posts!) is divine, varied, fun… Often it is reallllllyyyyyyyyy f*ckinnnn’ delicious!
+The food in London and other British gastronomic centres such as Bristol (see all my other posts!) is divine, varied, fun… Often, it is really delicious!
 Spectacular.
-But, how much of the food that I have written about in this blog can be considered British?
+But how much of the food that I have written about in this blog can be considered British?
 This is not going to go down a pro-Brexit path I promise you.
 But what food do we have that is purely British?
 We have a Sunday roast.
 Fish and Chips.
-Shephards Pie.
-Bangers and Mash… I mean, it ain’t exactly inspiring is it.
+Shepherds Pie.
+Bangers and Mash… I mean, it ain’t exactly inspiring, is it?
 3/4 are based on a gravy and 4/4 are spud centred.
-If it weren’t for clotted cream we would be in serious trouble.
-Thankfully we do have that gorgeous spreadable heaven that has made a fair few guest appearances in my dreams over the last few dairy-light months.
-You get my point yahh?
+We would be in serious trouble if it weren’t for clotted cream.
+Thankfully, we have that gorgeous spreadable heaven that has made a fair few guest appearances in my dreams over the last few dairy-light months.
+You get my point, yeah?
 It ain’t great.